UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-04-20-module02-Unsupervised-GAN-Interpretaion-Approaches.md

 To compute the principal componenets N random vectors are sampled from Z and their corresponding $$w_i$$ is computed using $$w_i = M(z_i)$$.
 The PCA values are then computed from these $$w_1:N$$ values which forms the basis V for W and is used to make edits in the image.
 This technique also provides layerwise control through intermediate latent vectors $$w_i$$.
 For doing the layerwise edits, the modification of $$w_i$$ inputs is done only to the range of layers and other layers are left unchanged.
 For BigGAN[17] as well the image edits are suggested using the similar approach.
 BigGAN does not have the built-in layerwise control mechanism.
 But the similar behaviour can be produced by varying the Skip-z inputs $$z_i$$ seperately from the latent $$z: y_i = G(y_{i-1}; zi)$$

 The results obtained using this method is shown below.
 This method demonstrates simple but powerful ways to create images with existing GANs.
-Rather than training a new model for each task, existing general-purpose image representations is taken and techniques for controlling them is suggested.

 ![]({{ '/assets/images/team10/ganspace.png' | relative_url }})
 Figure1: GANspace results on StyleGAN2.